kanboard/documentation/content/en/v1/user/search.md

         parent: Using Kanboard
 ---

 Kanboard uses a simple query language for advanced search.
-You can search in tasks, comments, subtasks, links but also in the activity stream.
+You can search in tasks, comments, subtasks, links, and the activity stream.

 Example of Query
 ----------------